Monday, June 29, 2015

 Tuesday, July 2, 2002

-Ferry taking Cars across Mobile Bay
+Ferry taking Cars across Mobile Bay.

 Riding the ferry across Mobile Bay

-Crossing the Mobile Bay
+Crossing the Mobile Bayship

-Tall Ship that we saw as we crossed the Mobile Bay
+The Tall Ship that we saw as we crossed Mobile Bay

-Tall Ship that we saw as we crossed the Mobile Bay
+The Tall Ship that we saw as we crossed Mobile Bay

 We saw many people boating, sailing, and fishing.